Category

 Execute your hurricane response with the most innovative emergency communications software

 Using AlertMedia, Moss sent out multichannel notifications to employees in the hurricane’s path to keep them informed of the latest storm updates.
-Moss also set up an event page within AlertMedia to house all storm-related information, including hurricane preparation resources.
+Moss also set up an event page with AlertMedia to house all storm-related information, including hurricane preparation resources.
 A few hours before the hurricane was to hit, Moss sent a survey notification to employees to confirm storm readiness.
-This allowed Moss to rapidly identify four employees that felt they were ill-prepared for the storm.
+This allowed Moss to rapidly identify four employees who felt they were ill-prepared for the storm.
 Immediately, the organization was able to connect with and get these employees and their families into a hotel.

 The Bottom Line